Werner Brothers Storage Building – Most Endangered 2023

 In 2022, plans were announced to demolish the Werner Brothers Storage Warehouse to build an affordable, transit-oriented residential development, of similar size and height to the existing building.
 Preservation Chicago believes that both affordable housing and historic preservation can be achieved in this proposed development.

 Historic preservation is highly compatible with affordable housing and we strongly encourage the reuse and incorporation of this beautiful historic structure, particularly its terra cotta cladding, into the new construction.
-Preservation Chicago support new affordable housing units and transit-oriented development as necessary components of healthy communities.
+Preservation Chicago supports new affordable housing units and transit-oriented development as important components of healthy communities.
 Through collaboration between the local community, developers, and preservationists, we are confident that both goals of providing affordable housing and retaining historic architecture can be met, resulting in an even more successful and dynamic project.
-Additionally, if historic preservation was pursued, the 20% Federal Historic Tax Credit could provide millions of additional development dollars to the project, which could be used to build additional affordable units
+Additionally, if historic preservation was pursued, the 20% Federal Historic Tax Credit could provide millions of additional development dollars to the project, which could be used to build additional affordable units.

 HISTORY

-Werner Bros. commissioned Kingsley to create an ornate façade for their storage warehouse because Kingsley, a “promotion-minded architect,” had by this time developed a reputation for skillfully bringing elegant revival styles to every day storage structures as a form of marketing.
+Werner Brothers commissioned Kingsley to create an ornate façade for their storage warehouse because Kingsley, a “promotion-minded architect,” had by this time developed a reputation for skillfully bringing elegant revival styles to every day storage structures as a form of marketing.
 He was quoted in 1923 as saying, “Good architecture is good advertising.
 Twenty or twenty-five thousand dollars is an investment cheaper than billboard rental, more lasting, equally effective, and in better taste.
 People who store furniture generally live in artistic homes.
 They will appreciate their furs and pianos being kept in a beautiful building.”

 Kingsley also designed a number of Orange-rated buildings listed in the Chicago Historic Resources Survey including an American Foursquare house at 1120 W. Albion Ave., a multi-family residential building at 7068-7070 N. Ashland Ave., and two homes at 645 (1914) and 737 W. Hutchinson St. (1911) which are contributing buildings to the West Hutchinson Street Landmark District.

 The Landmark Designation Report for the Reebie Storage Warehouse notes that “Kingsley treated his storage warehouses as blank canvases on which he could paint an architectural character,” especially given that “the simplicity of the [storage warehouse] building type lent itself to ornamentation.”
 Kingsley’s taste in revival ornament, however, lies within a larger historical context.
-Perthis same Designation Report, “Revival styles were very much in vogue in the early 1920s.
+Per this same Designation Report, “Revival styles were very much in vogue in the early 1920s.
 Victorian architecture was losing favor, disliked for its fussy details and domestic connotations.
 In a spirit of controlled adventure, architects were turning to historical styles to refresh their design vocabularies.”

 THREAT